stsaz/fmedia/README.txt

 ---------------
 INSTALL ON LINUX
 ---------------
-1. Unpack archive to the directory of your choice, e.g. to "/usr/local/fmedia-0"
+1. Unpack archive to the directory of your choice, e.g. to "/usr/local/fmedia-0":

+	tar Jxf ./fmedia-0.8-linux-amd64.tar.xz -C /usr/local

 2. Optionally, create a symbolic link: